← Back to all posts

 Canva is an excellent graphic design tool.
 I genuinely use it for other things and recommend it for visual projects.
 But calling Canva a free online invitation maker is a stretch.

-Yes, Canva lets you design a beautiful invitation using its free tier.
-You get access to a massive template library, drag-and-drop editing, and export options.
-The designs look professional.
+Yes, Canva lets you design a beautiful invitation on its free tier.
+You get a massive template library and genuinely good drag-and-drop editing, and the designs come out looking professional.
 The problem is that Canva only handles the design part.
 Once you export that gorgeous image, you are completely on your own.

-There is no guest list management.
-There is no RSVP tracking.
-There is no delivery system.
-You have to manually text or email the image to every guest, track responses in a spreadsheet or group chat, and send follow-ups on your own.
+Canva has no guest list management and no RSVP tracking, and there is no way to send the thing from inside the tool.
+You have to manually text or email the image to every guest, then track responses in a spreadsheet or group chat and chase down the stragglers yourself.
 The "invitation" is really just a picture file.
 Everything that makes an invitation actually useful, getting it to people and knowing who is coming, is left entirely to you.

-What you actually get for free: A beautiful image file.
+What you actually get for free: a beautiful image file and nothing behind it.
 No delivery, no RSVPs, no guest management.
 You become the delivery system.
+(I go deeper on this in Canva vs Lemonvite if you are weighing the two.)

 Punchbowl: Cleaner Free Tier, Same Limitations